-Iowa is the state that travelers pass through on Interstate 80 and rarely stop in — a perception that represents one of the most significant missed opportunities in American travel.
-The state that produces one-fifth of the nation’s corn and one-third of its pork has also produced Grant Wood’s iconic regionalist paintings, the Field of Dreams film site, 10,000 miles of trails and bike routes including the world’s largest annual bicycle event, a thriving craft brewery and food scene in Des Moines that rivals larger Midwestern cities, and the Mississippi River bluff country of eastern Iowa that is genuinely beautiful by any standard.
-Iowa rewards the visitor who comes with curiosity rather than low expectations.
+Iowa is the state travelers cross on Interstate 80 and rarely stop in — a habit that ranks among the most significant missed opportunities in American travel.
+A place that produces one-fifth of the nation’s corn and one-third of its pork has also given the country Grant Wood’s regionalist paintings, the Field of Dreams film site, 10,000 miles of trails and bike routes (including the world’s largest annual bicycle event), a craft brewery and food scene in Des Moines that rivals bigger Midwestern cities, and the Mississippi River bluff country of the east, which is genuinely beautiful by any standard.
+Iowa rewards the visitor who arrives with curiosity rather than low expectations.

 Des Moines: The Midwest’s Most Underrated City

-Des Moines, Iowa’s capital and largest city, has assembled a set of cultural institutions and urban amenities that are disproportionate to its metropolitan population of 700,000.
-The Des Moines Art Center — housed in buildings designed by Eliel Saarinen, I.M.
-Pei, and Richard Meier, three of the 20th century’s most significant architects — provides a contemporary art collection in a physically remarkable facility that would be celebrated in any major American city.
-The admission is free.
-The Science Center of Iowa, the World Food Prize Foundation, and the State Capitol itself (with its remarkable five-dome design — four smaller domes surround the central gold-leaf dome — and extensive mural program inside) provide a civic institution cluster that reflects Iowa’s land-grant university tradition and agricultural wealth.
+Iowa’s capital and largest city has assembled a roster of cultural institutions out of all proportion to its metro population of about 750,000.
+Take the Des Moines Art Center: housed in buildings by Eliel Saarinen, I.M.
+Pei, and Richard Meier — three of the 20th century’s leading architects — it holds a contemporary collection in a facility that would draw crowds in any major American city, and admission is free.
+Add the Science Center of Iowa, the World Food Prize Foundation, and the State Capitol itself, with its five-dome design (four smaller domes ringing the central gold-leaf one) and a sweeping interior mural program, and you have a civic cluster that reflects Iowa’s land-grant tradition and agricultural wealth.

 Effigy Mounds and the Mississippi River Bluffs

-Effigy Mounds National Monument, in northeastern Iowa near Marquette, preserves 200 prehistoric earthen mounds built by Indigenous people between 1,400 and 750 years ago.
-The mounds, many shaped in animal forms — bears, eagles, and linear shapes — are among the most extraordinary examples of prehistoric monumental earthworks in North America.
-The monument’s setting on the Mississippi River bluffs, with panoramic views across the river to Wisconsin, adds landscape grandeur to the archaeological significance.
-The Marching Bear Group, a procession of ten bear-shaped mounds extending across the bluff top, is the most impressive feature on a trail system that connects the mounds across 14 miles of river-bluff forest.
+Near Marquette in the state’s northeastern corner, Effigy Mounds National Monument protects more than 200 prehistoric earthworks raised by Indigenous people between about 1,400 and 750 years ago.
+Many take animal forms — bears, eagles, and long linear shapes — and rank among the finest examples of monumental earthen construction in North America.
+Set high on the Mississippi River bluffs, with sweeping views across the water to Wisconsin, the site pairs archaeological weight with real landscape drama.
+Its standout feature, the Marching Bear Group, sends a procession of ten bear-shaped mounds along the bluff top, anchoring a trail system that links the earthworks across 14 miles of forested ridge.

-The Mississippi River corridor through northeastern Iowa — from Dubuque north to the Minnesota border — provides some of the most beautiful river scenery in the upper Midwest.
-The Great River Road (US Route 61) connects historic river towns including McGregor and Marquette, where the Wisconsin and Iowa bluffs frame the Mississippi in its most dramatic upper valley configuration.
-Dubuque, at the southeastern corner of Iowa’s River Country, preserves one of the finest collections of Victorian commercial architecture in the Midwest and provides cable car access to the river bluffs via the Fenelon Place Elevator, claimed to be the world’s shortest and steepest scenic railway.
+The Mississippi corridor through this part of the state — from Dubuque north to the Minnesota line — offers some of the best river scenery in the upper Midwest.
+The Great River Road (US Route 61) strings together historic towns such as McGregor and Marquette, where the Wisconsin and Iowa bluffs frame the water at its most dramatic.
+At the southeastern edge of Iowa’s River Country, Dubuque preserves one of the Midwest’s finest collections of Victorian commercial architecture and carries visitors up to the bluffs aboard the Fenelon Place Elevator, billed as the world’s shortest and steepest scenic railway.

 The Field of Dreams: Dyersville

-The Field of Dreams movie site near Dyersville, where the 1989 Kevin Costner film was filmed on an actual Iowa farm, has been operated as a tourist attraction since the film’s release and expanded into a permanent baseball complex following Major League Baseball’s decision to hold an annual Field of Dreams game there beginning in 2021.
-The original farmhouse, the corn field from which players emerge in the film, and the baseball diamond are preserved essentially as they appeared in filming.
-The annual MLB Field of Dreams game — two major-league teams playing in a temporary stadium built adjacent to the original field — has become one of baseball’s most emotionally resonant regular-season events.
+Outside Dyersville sits the Field of Dreams movie site, the working Iowa farm where the 1989 Kevin Costner film was shot.
+It has drawn fans since the picture’s release, then grew into a permanent baseball complex after Major League Baseball chose it to host an annual Field of Dreams game starting in 2021.
+The original farmhouse, the corn rows from which players emerge on screen, and the diamond itself survive much as they looked during filming.
+That MLB matchup — two big-league clubs facing off in a temporary stadium beside the original field — has become one of the most emotionally charged events on the regular-season calendar.

 RAGBRAI: The World’s Largest Bike Ride

-RAGBRAI — the Register’s Annual Great Bicycle Ride Across Iowa — has been held every July since 1973 and is, by attendance (approximately 10,000 registered riders plus several times that many day riders), the world’s largest annual bicycle touring event.
-The route, which changes every year but always crosses the state from west to east (starting with a wheel dip in the Missouri River and ending with a wheel dip in the Mississippi), covers approximately 450 miles across a week.
-The event’s character — small-town Iowa hospitality at its fullest, with communities competing for designation as overnight host towns — creates a week-long celebration of Iowa that reveals the state’s genuine warmth and community character to thousands of riders who have never thought much about Iowa before mounting their bikes.
+RAGBRAI — the Register’s Annual Great Bicycle Ride Across Iowa — has run since 1973 and, by attendance (roughly 10,000 registered riders plus several times that many day riders), stands as the world’s largest annual bicycle touring event.
+The route shifts every year but always cuts west to east, opening with a wheel dip in the Missouri River and closing with one in the Mississippi, covering about 450 miles over a week.
+Its real flavor is small-town Iowa at full tilt: communities vie to be named overnight host towns, and the result is a week-long celebration that introduces the state’s warmth to thousands of riders who had given it little thought before mounting their bikes.

 Amana Colonies

-Iowa’s travel rewards are personal and cumulative rather than spectacular — it is not a state of dramatic natural spectacle but of genuine American texture: the farm landscape that produces the nation’s food, the small towns that maintain their downtown character more intact than many larger cities, the river bluffs that reveal an Iowa unknown to the interstate driver, and the cultural institutions of Des Moines that reflect the state’s quiet pride in its intellectual and agricultural heritage.
+Iowa’s rewards are personal and cumulative rather than showy.
+This is not a land of natural spectacle but of genuine American texture: the farm country that feeds the nation, the small towns that keep their downtowns more intact than many bigger cities, the river bluffs that reveal a state the interstate driver never sees, and the cultural institutions of Des Moines that speak to a quiet pride in Iowa’s intellectual and agricultural inheritance.

 Frequently Asked Questions